Dave-gilmore-aus/security-advisories/thunderbolt_SSRF.md

 - **Firewall & ACL Circumvention:** Use the trusted backend server as a proxy to query restricted cloud metadata endpoints (e.g., AWS IMDSv1/v2 at `169.254.169.254` or GCP metadata services) to potentially harvest IAM credentials and tokens.
 - **Information Disclosure:** Enumerate local API structures and potentially leak software versions or private data exposed on internal networks.

-## Timeline

---**March 10, 2026:** Initial email to maintainers to advise of vulnerability.
-- **April 22, 2026:** Disclosure initiated via GitHub Security Advisory to the Thunderbolt maintainers.
-- **May 26, 2026:** 77 days elapsed with no response or acknowledgment from the maintainers.
-Public disclosure published to establish tracking and user awareness.